Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Dental Care Guide for Seniors

 This guide aims to help seniors avoid serious dental problems by providing tips on maintaining good oral hygiene and explaining the risk factors that make certain dental issues more common in older adults.
-It also includes an extensive list of resources to help seniors access free or low-cost dental care before minor dental problems turn into more serious ones.
+It also includes an extensive list of resources to help seniors access free or low-cost dental care before minor dental problems become serious ones.

 Why Do Seniors Have an Increased Risk of Dental Problems?